hzs0084/bigsusman-Notes/README.md

 - [Excellent talk](https://www.youtube.com/watch?v=vbwb6zqjZ7o) on "Defense Against the Dark Arts" by Lilly Ryan (contains *many* Harry Potter spoilers)

-# Interview Experiences

-These are some of resources that I found for big tech companies to help prepare for interviews and their expeirences, it can obviously vary from role to role

-### Microsoft

-### Google

 ## Google Interview Resources